 - Itemized deductions or tax credits - Medical expenses, taxes, interest expense, gifts to charity, dependent care expenses, education credit, Child Tax Credit, Earned Income Tax Credit

 How to check withholding

-The Withholding Calculator works for most employees by helping them determine whether they need to give their employer a new Form W-4.
-They can use their results from the calculator to help fill out the form and adjust their income tax withholding.
-If they receive pension income, they can use the results from the calculator to complete a Form W-4P, Withholding Certificate for Pension and Annuity Payments, and give it to their payer.
+The Tax Withholding Estimator works for most employees by helping them determine whether they need to give their employer a new Form W-4.
+They can use their results from the estimator to help fill out the form and adjust their income tax withholding.
+If they receive pension income, they can use the results from the estimator to complete a Form W-4P, Withholding Certificate for Pension and Annuity Payments , and give it to their payer.

 - Use the instructions in Publication 505, Tax Withholding and Estimated Tax.

-Taxpayers with more complex situations may need to use Publication 505 instead of the Withholding Calculator.
-This includes employees who owe self-employment tax, the alternative minimum tax or tax on unearned income from dependents.
+Taxpayers with more complex situations may need to use Publication 505 instead of the Tax Withholding Estimator.
+This includes employees who owe, the alternative minimum tax or tax on unearned income from dependents.
 It can also help those who receive non-wage income such as dividends, capital gains, rents and royalties.
 The publication includes worksheets and examples to guide taxpayers through these special situations.

 To change their tax withholding, employees can use the results from the Tax Withholding Estimator to determine if they should complete a new Form W-4 and submit to their employer.
 Don’t file with the IRS.

 Those who don’t pay taxes through withholding, or don’t pay enough tax that way, may still use the Tax Withholding Estimator to determine if they have to pay estimated tax quarterly during the year to the IRS.
 Those who are self-employed generally pay tax this way.
 See Form 1040-ES, Estimated Taxes for Individuals, for details.